trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    ```bash
    octez-baker-PsParisC run with local node "$HOME/.tezos-node" my_baker --liquidity-baking-toggle-vote pass --adaptive-issuance-vote on --dal-node http://127.0.0.1:10732
    ```

+   Note that the command for the baker depends on the protocol version.
+   This example uses the ParisC protocol, so the command starts with `octez-baker-PsParisC`.
+   Check the current version of the protocol to see what command to run, and change this command when you upgrade to newer versions of the protocol.

    You may append `>>"$HOME/octez-baker.log" 2>&1` to redirect its output in a log file.